OECD guidelines for multi-national enterprises

 - Part 2 can be used by governments.

-Tools to support the guidelines
+Tools and resources to support the guidelines

 - a guide on the use of due diligence to promote responsible business conduct